tejaz30/Guide_wire/readme.md

 **KamaiKavach** provides automated, zero-paperwork income protection triggered by real-world disruption events, structured on a weekly premium cycle that matches how gig workers earn and spend.

 > ⚠️ Strictly excluded: health, life, accident, and vehicle repair coverage.
 Income loss only.

 ---

+## Key Differentiators

+**1. Basis risk elimination**
+Standard parametric insurance pays a fixed amount when a threshold is crossed — regardless of actual impact.
+Our ML payout layer predicts actual hours lost per worker, per zone, per event.
+A worker in a flooded zone gets a different payout than one in a zone with light drizzle from the same trigger.
+No other team is solving this.

+**2. Multi-signal anti-spoofing**
+GPS alone is obsolete.
+Our 3-layer fraud system (device signal corroboration + Isolation Forest anomaly detection + DBSCAN ring detector) makes GPS spoofing self-defeating — a fraudster would need to simultaneously fake cell tower location, WiFi network, accelerometer history, and platform activity to defeat it.

+**3. Weekly-first design**
+Every financial and UX decision — premium cycle, payout caps, deductible structure, appeal flow — is designed around how gig workers actually earn and spend.
+Most insurance products are monthly products bolted onto a weekly persona.
+Ours is built weekly from the ground up.

+**4. Zero-claim UX**
+The worker never initiates a claim, never fills a form, never uploads a photo.
+The platform detects, validates, and pays automatically.
+The only thing the worker sees is a push notification with a transfer confirmation.

+---